wojciech-graj/cydoomgeneric/README.md

 You will need a C compiler (default: gcc) and GNU Make.

 The following python packages are required: `numpy cython`.
-To run the demo, `matplotlib` is also required.

 Currently, all python code must be run from the `cydoomgeneric` directory.